Axelen123/demo-svelte-native-hmr/Readme.md

 **Disclaimer** I am not affiliated with `svelte-loader` team, so this may be completely different to what will eventually be implemented officially.

+**WARNING This has been developed and tested against Android only.** I don't own an iPhone, so I've got no idea how it performs on iOS unfortunately.

 ## Get started

 ```bash